chevah/geck/docs/styleguide/css.rst

 * Names are lowercase.

-* Use ``js-CLASS-NAME`` notation for classes which are used to support the **JS** application.\
+* Use ``js-CLASS-NAME`` notation for classes which are used to support the **JS** application.

-  These clases must no have any CSS style attached to them.
+  These classes must not have any CSS style attached to them.

   When changing them in the markup, review the JS application code.

 * Use ``test-CLASS-NAME`` notation for classes which are used only to help the **testing** process.

-  No CSS style should be defiend from then.
+  No CSS style should be defined on them.

   No JS application functionality should be associated with them, other than the testing code.